Connect with me

 If you live in Chicago, here are a few doosies you should always be prepared to cover (have your emergency fund in place):

 1) Rising property taxes- even in the “least desirable” areas, keep a stash of cash in case your bill goes up next year.
-This bill is due twice a year, so save your money monthly to cover the bill when it’s due.
+This bill is due twice a year, so save your money monthly to avoid penalties and interest on late payments.

 2) Utilities- gas bills can be up to $2,000 a year!
 Especially if you live in an older home without updated energy saving doors and windows.
 The budget plan can space this cost out with monthly payments and usually no extra administrative cost or interest.